Semester in Shanghai (for Chinese Students)

 Students may select between 1 – 5 Fudan classes.
 Each course is worth 3 Fudan credits (54 contact hours).
 The language of instruction is indicated next to the course title below.
 Courses titles below link to the course syllabus.

-Course enrollment will open on January 13.
+The course enrollment date will be announced closer to the program start.
 Students must be prepared to login and submit their course preferences on this day, as courses will be assigned based on the time courses are received.
-Each course has a maximum of 80 seats.
+Each course has a maximum of 150 seats.

-Courses that do not meet the minimum number of students enrolled by January 20 will not be offered.
+Courses that do not meet the minimum number of students enrolled will not be offered.
 During enrollment, students will need to submit alternative courses selected from the list in the event of a course no longer being available.

 BUSS201: Marketing Fundamentals (English)